April 12, 2022 - "The Banff Marathon returns sold out at max-capacity" Crag and Canyon, by Marie Conboy - Read HERE

-Legendary Race Announcer Steve King is Back!
+Legendary Race Announcer Steve King is Back in 2022!

 The Banff Marathon, Half Marathon and 10K is excited to welcome back legendary race announcer Steve King to the event.
 Steve will be at the Finish Line calling out every finisher’s accomplishment!
 Steve is so good, he even has his own commemorative bobblehead!